Light Field Lab raises $28 million to rethink the 3D TV – TechCrunch

-3D TVs may have grabbed all of the headlines a decade ago at CES, but the tech never found a useful inroad into consumers homes.
+Although 3D TVs may have grabbed all the headlines a decade ago at CES, the tech never found a useful inroad into consumers’ homes.
 Not everyone has given up on them, though they look a bit different now.

 Light Field Lab, a Bay Area startup that emerged from stealth two years ago, wants to build holographic screens that enable viewers to see “volumetric” 3D without wearing special glasses.
 You won’t only see depth in the images, you’ll be able to physically move around the display and see new perspectives of the action, giving you the sensation that the digital content is floating mid-air.